By Mary McAuliffe

 Praise for Paris on the Brink

-"McAuliffe continues her career-defining cultural survey of Paris as the global depression gives rise to racism and another world war....
+"McAuliffe continues her career-defining cultural survey of Paris as the global depression gives rise to fascism and another world war....
 McAuliffe once again, presents a memorable collage of Parisian legends."

 "Paris on the Brink vividly evokes the cultural and political life of Paris during the 1930s.
 The cast of characters...mingle in a bright narrative that wheels from portrait to portrait like a whirligig overshadowed by the lengthening specter of war.
 McAuliffe has written a truly absorbing book."